AgentArachnid66/AgentArachnid66.github.io/_PersonalProjects/2023-08-02-CharacterRoles.md

 intention to enable the host to change these parameters to control the gameplay experience and to allow for a more dynamic game.

+## Future Rework

+One of my next releases will require a rework to this system.
+The initial requirements were to select a role per pawn, as the players will be able to select a character to spawn in as and a role would be applied to them.
+In future, I may want the role to be applied by changing the Pawn Class itself.

+My current plan for this rework is to delegate the choices to objects that I can instance as a property, and pass in how I want it to handle a certain rol (if it is via component, Pawn Class or something else)